-§ 271-236 Exterior wall interruption.
+§ 271-236.
+Exterior wall interruption.

-A. For alterations and additions to Existing existing buildings or structures (which are not considered substantial improvements).
+A. For Existing buildings or structures.

-(1) Alterations and additions to existing buildings shall require that a cCombined new and existing front or side building wall may extend to a horizontal length of no more than 30 feet without a change or break of at least two feet, with an additional required break of at least two feet for every 25 feet of additional horizontal feet thereafter.
+(1) Alterations and additions to existing buildings shall require that a combined new and existing front or side building wall may extend to a horizontal length of no more than 30 feet without a change or break of at least two feet, with an additional required break of at least two feet for every 25 feet of additional horizontal feet thereafter.

-(2) Irregular vertical plane.
-No more than 75% of a two-story front or side wall shall be constructed, altered or added in one vertical plane; the balance of the wall construction shall follow a vertical plane which is separated from the former plane by at least two feet.

-(3) At least 10% of each and every exterior wall shall be comprised of fenestration (windows and/or doors).
+- (2) Irregular vertical plane.
+No more than 75% of a two-story front or side wall shall be constructed, altered or added in one vertical plane; the balance of said wall construction shall follow a vertical plane which is separated from the former plane by at least two feet. - (3) At least 10% of each and every exterior wall shall be comprised of fenestration (windows and/or doors). - B. For new buildings and substantial improvements. - (1) No horizontal plane on front façade shall extend wider than 50 feet of the building front elevation width without a change or break in the plane of at least two (2) feet.

-(4) See allowable encroachments defined in 271-230 A (12).

-B. For New-new buildings or structures and substantial improvements.
-New construction of buildings or structures shall require that a front or side building wall may extend to a horizontal length of no more than 30 feet without a change or break of at least two feet, with an additional required break of at least two feet for every 25 feet of additional horizontal feet thereafter.

-(1) No horizontal plane on front façade shall extend wider than 50 feet of the building front elevation width without a change or break in the plane of at least two (2) feet.
 Projecting chimneys or permitted encroachments shall not be considered a plane break or change.
-No single continuous vertical plane may be greater than 20 feet high.

-(2) No horizontal plane on a side or rear façade shall extend for more than 30 feet without a change or break in the plane of at least two (2) feet.
+No single continuous vertical plane may be greater than 20 feet high. - (2) No horizontal plane on a side or rear façade shall extend for more than 30 feet without a change or break in the plane of at least two (2) feet.
 Projecting chimneys or permitted encroachments shall not be considered a plane break or change.
-No single continuous vertical plane may be greater than 20 feet high.

-(3) No more than 75% or 30 feet (whichever is greater) of a two story side primary façade shall be made of one vertical plane which is separate from the secondary vertical plane(s) by at least 2 feet (See Figure 4B).

-(4) Side or rear facades with exposed foundation walls greater than 3 feet shall be either the same as the main façade material or stone/ masonry to 12 inches from finished grade.
+No single continuous vertical plane may be greater than 20 feet high. - (3) No more than 75% or 30 feet (whichever is greater) of a two story side primary façade shall be made of one vertical plane which is separate from the secondary vertical plane(s) by at least 2 feet (See Figure 4B below). - (4) Side or rear facades with exposed foundation walls greater than 3 feet shall be either the same as the main façade material or stone/ masonry to 12 inches from finished grade.
 Exposed concrete foundation walls are not permitted greater than 1 foot in height, unless it is fully blocked with foundation screening, have a concrete stucco finish, and be no greater than 3 feet exposed, as approved by the ARB.
 Façade siding material shall extend to minimum of 12 inches above finished grade.

-- C. Irregular vertical plane.
-No more than 75% of a two-story front or side wall shall be constructed, altered or added in one vertical plane; the balance of said wall construction shall follow a vertical plane which is separated from the former plane by at least two feet. - D. At least 10% of each and every exterior wall shall be comprised of fenestration (windows and/or doors).